Fujifilm X100F vs Sony A7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X100F and Sony Alpha A7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X100F and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the X100F and the A7 have been discontinued, but can regularly be found used on ebay.
 The A7 was replaced by the Sony A7 II, while the X100F was followed by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X100F and A7 can be found, respectively, in the Fujifilm X100F Manual (free pdf) or the online Sony A7 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X100F and the Sony A7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.